-If you want a more seamless look, team a modern Scandi space with lots of wood and stone with large format tiles in limestone cut length ways to reveal an interesting, wood-like appearance.
-This bathroom has lots of textural interest and the floor only adds to the look.
+If you want a more seamless look, team modern Scandi decorating ideas with a light coloured stone flooring.
+Opt for large format tiles in limestone cut lengthways to reveal an interesting, wood-like appearance.
+This bathroom has lots of textural interest and the floor only adds to the look

-Complement a Mid-century modern inspired bathroom with a touch of luxury in the form of white marble floor tiles.
+Complement Mid-century modern bathroom ideas with a touch of luxury in the form of white marble floor tiles.
 Not only will it look sophisticated but it will also keep the room bright and more spacious looking.

 If love the lived-in, shabby chic style aesthetic, an unfinished terracotta tile is the perfect rustic addition to any space in your home.
 In this boot room, the floor tiles are paired with distressed furniture, wicker baskets and lots of natural looking accessories for the perfect country farmhouse look.

 15. Create a pattern with a range of stone types

 Stone flooring doesn't have to come in large flagstones or slabs.
 Create a bespoke pattern using smaller stone floor tiles like this Art Deco inspired formation using three different tones of marble to complement the large marble sink.